 \section{Examples}

-In this section we see some examples of $\T$-sheaves.
-When $\T$ is the family of semialgebraic open subsets of a locally semialgebraic space we obtain the construction of \cite{De91,DK85}, when $\T$ is the family of relatively compact subanalytic subsets of a real analytic manifold we obtain the subanalytic site of \cite{KS01,Pr1}, in the case of a real vector bundle and conic subanalytic open subsets we obtain the conic subanaytic site, and when $\T$ is the family of open definable subsets of a locally definable space in a given o-minimal structure we obtain in the definable case the o-minimal site of \cite{ejp}.
-The properties of $\T$-sheaves studied in the previous section apply to these examples.
-Good references on o-minimality are, for example, the book \cite{VD98} by Van Den Dries and the notes \cite{Co00} by Coste.
-For semialgebraic geometry relevant to this paper the reader should consult the work by Delfs \cite{De91}, Delfs and Knebusch \cite{DK85} and the book \cite{BCR} by Bochnak, Coste and Roy, for subanalytic geometry we refer to the work \cite{BM88} by Bierstone and Milmann.
+In this section we recall our main examples of $\T$-sheaves.
+Good references on o-minimality are, for example, the book \cite{VD98} by van den Dries and the notes \cite{Co00} by Coste.
+For semialgebraic geometry relevant to this paper the reader should consult the work by Delfs \cite{De91}, Delfs and Knebusch \cite{DK85} and the book \cite{BCR} by Bochnak, Coste and Roy.
+For subanalytic geometry we refer to the work \cite{BM88} by Bierstone and Milmann.